Menu

 This component is horizontally scalable and every instance only owns a subset of the stream fingerprint range for which it performs the filtering.
 The sharding of the data is performed on the client side using DNS discovery of the server instances and the jumphash algorithm for consistent hashing and even distribution of the stream fingerprints across Bloom Gateway instances.

 You can find all the configuration options for this component in the Configure section for the Bloom Gateways.
-Refer to the Enable Query Acceleration with Blooms section below for a configuration snippet enabling this feature.
+Refer to the Enable bloom filters section above for a configuration snippet enabling this feature.

 Bloom Gateways use their local file system as a Least Recently Used (LRU) cache for blooms that are downloaded from object storage.
-The size of the blooms depend on the ingest volume and the log content cardinality, as well as on build settings of the blooms, namely n-gram length, skip-factor, and false-positive-rate.
-With default settings, bloom filters make up roughly 3% of the chunk data.
+The size of the blooms depend on the ingest volume and number of unique structured metadata key-value pairs, as well as on build settings of the blooms, namely false-positive-rate.
+With default settings, bloom filters make up <1% of the raw structured metadata size.

 -bloom.shipper.working-directory="/mnt/data0,/mnt/data1,/mnt/data2,/mnt/data3"